hendric-dev/k8s-observability/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Create a report to help us improve
+about: Something isn't working?
+Create a report to help us improve.
-title: ''
+title: "[Bug] "
 labels: bug
 assignees: ''
 ---

-## Describe the Bug
+# Bug Report
 Describe the problem and which part of the project is affected.

 ## Steps to Reproduce